CMakePP/CMakePPLang/docs/source/features/exceptions.rst

 Basic Try-Catch Block
 =====================

-A basic Try-Catch Block for an exception type named ``FileNotFound`` looks like
+A basic try-catch block for an exception type named ``FileNotFound`` looks like
 this:

 .. code-block:: cmake